Skip to main content

 While it may seem like a good idea at first to turn off your AC before you leave for vacation, the potential savings on your energy bill are not worth the risk of serious damage to your home.
 A lack of air circulation and sweltering heat can lead to mold growth and damage to your electronics and other personal belongings.
 Safer ways to save energy include closing blinds and curtains as well as unplugging electronics before you leave for your family trip.

 Need help with your home’s air conditioning system?
-Semper Fi Heating & Cooling is your team of HVAC experts located in the Metro Phoenix area.
-Your AC protects you from the desert sun, and we are here to make sure your system is working like a charm even when temperatures reach over 100 degrees Fahrenheit.
+Semper Fi Heating & Cooling is your trusted team of HVAC experts serving Buckeye, Las Vegas and Metro Phoenix area.
+Your AC protects you from the desert sun, and our AC repair experts are here to make sure your system is working like a charm even when temperatures reach over 100 degrees Fahrenheit.
 Contact us today to book an appointment or speak with one of our professional technicians.

 Preventive Care for Your AC: The Ultimate Tune-Up Guide